Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 '(foo :bar :baz) -> <Syntax Object>
 ```

-In this phase, any macros are applied to the forms analysed, which has the effect of replacing them with the macro expansion.
+In this phase, any macros are applied to the forms analyzed, which has the effect of replacing them with the macro expansion.

-This means that arbitrary CVM code in macros *can* be executed during expansion - which in turn can be sometimes useful, e.g. in smart contract code that wishes to generate code based on analysing the CVM state.
+This means that arbitrary CVM code in macros *can* be executed during expansion - which in turn can be sometimes useful, e.g. in smart contract code that wishes to generate code based on analyzing the CVM state.

 Phase 2 expansion can be performed either on-chain or off-chain.

 ### 3. Compilation

-In the third phase, Syntax Objects are *compiled* into *Ops*, which are the low level instructions that can be executed by the CVM.
+In the third phase, Syntax Objects are *compiled* into *Ops*, which are the low-level instructions that can be executed by the CVM.

 ```clojure
 <Syntax Object> -> <Op>